Laser Treatment for Toenail Fungus

 The laser light passes through the toenail without causing damage to the nail or the surrounding skin.
 The laser beam kills the fungus and other germs.
 The new toenail takes 6-12 months to grow in, but results are often seen in as little as 3 months.
-Success rates vary, but podiatrists are seeing nail clearing in approximately 88% of patients, which is quite a bit better than 50-70% for anti-fungal pills.
+Success rates varies, but Dr. Lloyd is achieving nail clearing in 92% of his patients, which is better than the 50-70% of anit-fungle pills alone.

 Is the procedure painful?